 The Chukkar is a dispersed structure ship.
-The ship has a rather modest 1-G performance, and a Jump-1 capacity.
-The crew consists of a Pilot, an Engineer, and traditionally, a Medic.
-The crew/bridge/computer module is a small box at the bow end of the ship's frame, and the ship's powerplant, maneuver drive, and jump drive are located in a box at the aft end.
-The ship's computer is a Model 1bis.
-The ship carries internal fuel for a Jump-1 without any additional fuel modules, and 28 days of powerplant fuel.
+The ship has a modest 1-G performance, and a Jump-1 capacity.
+The crew consists of a Pilot, an Engineer, and, traditionally, a Medic/Steward.
+The crew/bridge/computer module is a small box at the bow end of the ship’s frame, and the ship’s powerplant, maneuver drive, and jump drive are located in a box at the aft end.
+The ship’s computer is a Model 1bis.
+The ship carries internal fuel for a Jump-1 and 28 days of powerplant fuel, and 20-ton fuel modules may be carried to extend the ship’s range.
 There is a refiner on board, and the cutter may be used to procure fuel in wilderness refuelling, or unrefined fuel may be purchased and used without problems.

-There are no weapon hardpoints - but keep in mind that the ship may carry armed craft, such as fighters.
+There are no weapon hardpoints, but the ship may carry armed craft, such as fighters.

 In an emergency, any or all of the modules may be jettisoned.
 If a passenger module is jettisoned, the occupants must take to the low berths.